 In one word – deteriorating quality of leadership.
 We have been on a slide and the end is not in sight yet.
 No vision, strategy, unity or discipline.
 Just bravado, loud mouthed speeches.
 Our leaders are true to type with the kind of mercenary, corrupt leadership that we have been plagued with in India.
 Our leaders are as corrupt and mercenary as anyone else with absolutely nothing to distinguish them as Muslims.
 Islam is not a differentiator except as a convenient tool for them to whip up emotions to serve their own short sighted political agendas.
 Our leaders are politicians in the worst sense of the term and not the statesmen that we need.

-Congress in one form or another ruled this country since independence except for one term when the BJP (NDA) occupied the throne of Delhi.
-In that long period of over 5 decades every atrocity that was done to Muslims, from the demolishing of the Babari Masjid, to the so-called Bombay pogrom, Bhagalpur pogrom, Makkah Masjid blasts, the latest pogrom in Muzzafernagar and a million others – as well as the gross neglect of and discrimination against Muslims, all happened under Congress rule at the Center.
+Congress, in one form or another, ruled this country since independence except for one term when the BJP (NDA) occupied the throne in Delhi.
+In that long period of over 5 decades, every atrocity that was done to Muslims, from the demolishing of the Babari Masjid, to the so-called Bombay pogrom, Bhagalpur pogrom, Makkah Masjid blasts, the latest pogrom in Muzzafernagar and a million others, as well as the gross neglect of and discrimination against Muslims, all happened under Congress rule at the Center.
 The BJP not to be left behind allowed the Gujarat pogrom to take place during their watch.
 Then came 10 years of Congress rule during which the plight of the living was a reflection of the savagery that marked the death of their families.
 Nobody was brought to justice.
-The Congress did nothing to right the wrongs of the BJP much less its own.
+The Congress did nothing to right the wrongs of the BJP, much less its own.

-One common feature of all these – the Administration aids and abets the crime and no criminal is ever brought to book when the victim is a Muslim.
-There is no difference between the Congress and BJP in this respect except that the Congress was in power for much longer.
+One common feature of all these tragedies is that the Administration aids and abets the crime and no criminal is ever brought to book when the victim is a Muslim.
+There is no difference between the Congress and BJP in this respect, except that the Congress was in power for much longer.